DDPNAS: Efficient Neural Architecture Search via Dynamic Distribution Pruning: The Proposed Method

 \subsection{Theoretical Analysis}

-To ensure the greedy pruning to work well, we should have an accurate early estimation of $p(y|\eta)$ in Eq. \ref{eq:performance_prob}.
-To achieve this goal, a theoretical upper bound is given as below. \begin{corollary} In the $e_{t}$th epoch, the standard deviation $\xi$ of the estimation error in Eq. \ref{eq:performance_prob} is
+We further provide a theoretical bound for our performance pruning methods.
+As illustrated in Fig.~\ref{fig:fig_2}, we assume that $p(y\theta, t)$ follows a Gaussian distribution with $\mu$ as the expectation and additive Gaussian noise:

-where $\beta, \gamma$ are two constants, and $e_{t}^{*}$ is the epoch when convergence is reached. \end{corollary} The corollary is a generalized conclusion from \cite{ying2019bench}, which demonstrates the validation performance at $e_t$th epoch and that at the $e_t^*$th epoch, where convergence is met, have an increasing Spearman Rank Correlation $r_s$ when $e_t$ is approaching $e_t^*$.
-And $r_s$ shows strong significance in linear relationship with $\Delta e = e_t^*-e_t$, with the assumption that $e_t^*$ is a constant.
-Considering this assumption is widely true in popular learning rate reduction schemes such as cosine annealed schedule, we generalize this empirical formulation in a formal mathematical language in Eq. \ref{eq:sigma_function} by introducing a deviation function of the estimation error $\sigma(\xi)$, \emph{e.g.,} a low rank correlation corresponds to a high deviation.
+where $\epsilon$ is a zero mean Gaussian random variable with a variance $\sigma_t$.
+A corollary is given to show that the distribution is bounded when converging. \footnote{The details about theoretical proof and the experiment of the Gaussian assumption are provided in the supplementary material.} \begin{corollary} In the $t$-th epoch, the performance distribution is

-We consider pruning makes a mistake when the pruned architecture is actually the optimal one, which means the prediction error $\xi$ is considerably large.
-While the $\xi$s may vary case by case, when taking all possible architectures in $\mathcal{O}$ into consideration, there exists a threshold $\delta(\lvert \mathcal{O} \rvert)$ such that if we consider pruning makes a mistake when $\xi > \delta(\lvert \mathcal{O} \rvert)$, we can get the same \emph{error rate}, i.e. probability of pruning making mistakes.
-Following Eq. \ref{eq:sigma_function}, the threshold $\delta$ has the form
+where $\sigma_t = \beta \Delta + \eta$, and $\beta, \eta$ are two constants. $\Delta = t^{*} -t$ where $t^* $ is the converging epoch. \end{corollary} Corollary~\ref{corollary:1} is a generalized conclusion from \citep{ying2019bench}, which shows that the standard deviation of the performance estimation will be bounded when the network converging.
+In \citep{ying2019bench}, the variance has an increasing Spearman Rank Correlation ($r_s$) when converging.
+Specifically, $r_s$ is linear to $\Delta$ (0 for converging), and thus bounded.
+This assumption is true in learning rate reduction schemes, such as the cosine annealed schedule.
+We generalize this empirical formulation using formal mathematical language in Eq.~\ref{eq:sigma_function} by introducing a deviation function for the estimation error $\sigma$, \emph{e.g.,} a low rank correlation corresponds to a high deviation.
+To analyze the error bound, we further define what constitutes a pruning mistake based on the distribution hypothesis.